bm-vip/GIS-project/README.md

 ```
 kubectl scale --replicas=2 deployment/electric-vehicle-charging-station-management
 ```
-## How to install ChromeDriver on your operating system for Selenium automation test
+## How to install ChromeDriver on your OS, for Selenium automation test
 Download the Latest Version of ChromeDriver from [here](https://getwebdriver.com/chromedriver#stable) Then Extract the downloaded file finally update this line in BaseTest.java
 ```